This post may contain affiliate links. Please read our disclosure policy.

 I modified a few things to make this version of slow cooker apricot chicken thighs more Weight Watchers friendly.

-And I cut way back on the sauce ingredients which still provided more than enough for six chicken thighs.
+I cut way back on the sauce ingredients which still provided more than enough for six chicken thighs.
+And I added a little tapioca, my secret slow cooker sauce thickening ingredient.

 Peter arrived just as I was turning on the crock pot.
 He made a funny face when I told him what I was cooking.
 But, by the time he left, he commented that it smelled pretty darn good.